-For example, we are involved in ongoing litigation with Pepscan in relation to a patent license agreement, pursuant to which we licensed rights related to the scaffold used for Bicycles contained in certain of our product candidates, including our lead product candidate, BT1718.
+For example, BicycleRD is involved in ongoing litigation with Pepscan in relation to a patent license agreement, pursuant to which BicycleRD licensed rights related to the scaffold used for Bicycles contained in our lead product candidate, BT1718, which is currently in clinical trial sponsored by CRUK, and in THR-149, which has been licensed to Oxurion.
 While we intend to continue to vigorously defend our rights in this proceeding, there can be no assurance that we will prevail.
-If the outcome of these proceedings results in our inability to use the scaffold contained in certain of our product candidates, our ability to commercialize the affected product candidates, including our lead product candidate BT1718 would be impaired, which could have a material adverse effect on our business and operating results.

 There is a substantial amount of intellectual property litigation in the biotechnology and pharmaceutical industries, and we may become party to, or threatened with, litigation or other adversarial proceedings regarding intellectual property rights with respect to our products candidates, including interference and post-grant proceedings before the USPTO.
 There may be third-party patents or patent applications with claims to materials, formulations, methods of manufacture or methods for treatment related to the composition, use or manufacture of our product candidates.
 We cannot guarantee that any of our patent searches or analyses including, but not limited to, the identification of relevant patents, the scope of patent claims or the expiration of relevant patents are complete or thorough, nor can we be certain that we have identified each and every patent and pending application in the United States and abroad that is relevant to or necessary for the commercialization of our product candidates in any jurisdiction.
 Because patent applications can take many years to issue, there may be currently pending patent applications which may later result in issued patents that our product candidates may be accused of infringing.
 In addition, third parties may obtain patents in the future and claim that use of our technologies infringes upon these patents.
-Accordingly, third parties may assert infringement claims against us based intellectual property rights that exist now or arise in the future.
+Accordingly, third parties may assert infringement claims against us based on intellectual property rights that exist now or arise in the future.
 The outcome of intellectual property litigation is subject to uncertainties that cannot be adequately quantified in advance.
 The pharmaceutical and biotechnology industries have produced a significant number of patents, and it may not always be clear to industry participants, including us, which patents cover various types of products or methods of use or manufacture.
 The scope of protection afforded by a patent is subject to interpretation by the courts, and the interpretation is not always uniform.
 If we were sued for patent infringement, we would need to demonstrate that our product candidates, products or methods either do not infringe the patent claims of the relevant patent or that the patent claims are invalid or unenforceable, and we may not be able to do this.
 Proving invalidity is difficult.
 For example, in the United States, proving invalidity requires a showing of clear and convincing evidence to overcome the presumption of validity enjoyed by issued patents.
 Even if we are successful in these proceedings, we may incur substantial costs and the time and attention of our management and scientific personnel could be diverted in pursuing these proceedings, which could significantly harm our business and operating results.
 In addition, we may not have sufficient resources to bring these actions to a successful conclusion.